 Empire Life's operations are organized by product line with each line of business having responsibility for product development, product pricing, marketing, distribution and customer service within their particular markets.
 This structure recognizes that there are distinct marketplace dynamics in each of the three major product lines.

 Management believes this structure enables each line of business to develop strategies to achieve the enterprise-wide objectives of business growth and expense management while recognizing the unique business environment in which each operates.
 The lines of business are supported by corporate units that provide administrative and technology services to the lines of business, manage invested assets, and oversee enterprise risk management policies.

 Based on general fund and segregated fund assets, Empire Life is among the 10 largest life insurance companies in Canada.
-Empire Life has approximately 7% market share of Segregated Funds, 1% market share for employee benefits and 3% market share for new life insurance premiums.
+Empire Life has approximately 7% market share of segregated funds, 1% market share for employee benefits and 2% market share for new life insurance premiums.
 To be priced competitively in the marketplace while simultaneously providing acceptable long-term financial contribution to shareholders, Empire Life, as a mid-sized company, must find a way to continue to be cost competitive with the larger companies that have some natural economy of scale advantages.
 In order to improve its unit expenses, management's enterprise-wide strategic focus has been on achieving profitable growth in its selected markets and on expense management.
 Empire Life has focused exclusively on the Canadian marketplace and, within it, on particular market segments where management feels there are opportunities to build solid, long-term relationships with its distribution partners by offering competitive products and more personal service.
 By focusing on particular market segments and by being seen by these independent advisors as a viable alternative to broadly focused competitors, management believes these solid relationships will enable profitable growth.
+In 2019, Empire Life acquired a minority interest in The Gryphin Advantage Inc. as part of its continuing commitment to ensuring consumers have the availability of independent advice in the marketplace.

 The Wealth Management product line at Empire Life is comprised of segregated fund products, guaranteed interest products and mutual funds.
 These products compete against products offered by a variety of financial institutions.
 A key element of any competitive strategy in this market is providing a competitive rate of return to clients.
-The value-oriented equity investment strategy used by Empire Life has focused on developing long-term performance in the fund marketplace.
+The value- oriented equity investment strategy used by Empire Life has focused on developing long-term performance in the fund marketplace.
 Management will continue to improve competitiveness by focusing on long-term performance, providing low cost products to customers along with broadened distribution reach.
 Empire Life continued to achieve strong growth in assets under management from its segregated fund business as a result of net new sales and equity market appreciation.
 Empire Life is continuing to monitor and manage GMWB risk exposure and the competitive landscape for this product.
-The fourth quarter 2017 Empire Life launched a new version of its GMWB product which is more capital efficient and reduces the amount of risk to Empire Life while still offering a competitive guaranteed income solution to customers at lower fees.